-Our Service Dog Program is designed to Help Others Pawsitively Every day, to enhance the dignity and quality of life for people with visible and invisible disabilities, through the use of a Service Dog.
-We specialize in training Service Dogs for mobility (balance, retrieval of items), psychological (PTSD), Autism, and medical alert (Diabetic, seizure, and hearing).
-We offer several options for a dog to become a Service Dog: your own dog to Service Dog after passing of our temperament test; rescue pup to Service Dog after passing our our temperament test; a fully trained Service Dog.
+Our Service Dog Program is designed to "Help Others Pawsitively Every Day," to enhance the dignity and quality of life for people with visible and invisible disabilities, through the use of an assistance dog.
+We specialize in training assistance dogs for mobility assistance (balance, retrieval of items), autism, and medical alert such as PTSD, diabetic, seizure, and hearing.
+We offer several options for a dog to become an Assitance dog: training your own dog to become your assistance dog upon passing our temperament test, training a rescue pup to become an assistance dog upon passing our temperament test or a fully trained assistance dog.

 We believe that a well trained assistance dog enhances the individual's life, as he masters the high standards of training that we require among our dogs, our handlers, and our trainers.
 The process to begin our assistance Dog program begins with completing and submitting the application via email or to the mailing address listed on the front page.
 The lengthy application includes a form to be filled out by your physician and will give us a full picture of how an assistance dog can improve your life and be trained for the specific goals you may have in mind.
 After acceptance of your application will then work with you to help you locate a suitable pup for your specific needs.

 We will review your application and then set up a time to meet with you.
 At this time, we will answer any additional questions you may have about the process, introduce you to your trainer, and develop a training protocol specific to your needs.
 If you have a pup you are interested in training to be your assistance dog, we will temperament test him at that time.
 We do want you to be aware that even though your pup may pass our initial test we are always observing your dog to ensure that he/she truly enjoys working with you.
 If you need us to help you find a pup, we can assist you.